initgrep-com/initgrep.blog/_drafts/angular/Handling-side-effects-in-angular-ngrx.md

 -- *[source](<u><a href="https://softwareengineering.stackexchange.com/questions/40297/what-is-a-side-effect">https://softwareengineering.stackexchange.com/questions/40297/what-is-a-side-effect</a></u>)*

-## Pure Components
+It is recommended to keep components as pure as possible.
 A pure component has an immutable input and produces the  events as ouput.
 These components are essentially dumb and most of the computations are done outside of it.
 A pure component has a single responsibilty similar to *pure functions*.

+Now, If the components are not doing any computations(*which they never should do unless it  is end of the world and u got no other option*), most of the computations and side-effects are  present in the services.
+That is the first hand use of angular services.
+It is easy to inject them in components and perform various computations.

-Now, here are few takes from it -
+Now here are few things you should consider -

+- First of all, if your app is growing fast and your are storing/managing state inside your components or services, you should definetly consider a state management solution.

-- **which part of the app should fetch the data?** *The services are an ideal choice but we have to mannually take care of storing the data, making sure all operations remain immutable and the data remains available for various components.
-Above all inject the service instance in the component and call the method*
+- The services are an ideal choice but you have to mannually take care of storing the state, making sure the state remain immutable, consistent, and  available for all the dependent  components as well as services.

-- **which part of the app should handle output events?**  *Again, the services are the ideal choice but we have to inject the services in the component and call the service methods. which again makes the components service bound*
+- Let's assume, you have a service taking care of communicating via API's to some remote server.
+You inject the service in a component and call the method inside the component.

-It is not wrong to inject the services inside a component.
-Infact, that is by design and at some point a component may have to inject services.
-Services are meant to be injectable.
-But, If we follow this design.
-Most of our components will not be pure and will hardly be reusable.

-Lets take  a step back and see how we would usually handle a side-effect in an service based Angular application.

-Suppose, We have to load User List  using from a remote server and render it in UI. we will have some kind of API call.

-- we would create a service and inject `HttpClient`  and then create a method `loadUsers():User`  which will call the `httpClient.get` method and return a a list of users.
+- Lets assume, you have another service, which performs some computation which is supposed to be run when user interacts with UI such as click of a button.
+Again, you would inject the service in component and on `click` of the button, the  method/computation is called.

+It works great..
+But if you notice, the component knows about what operations to perform when a user clicks a button or when an API should be called.
+The very first disadvantage of this pattern you would come across  is components are hard to test since they are dependent on many services. you would also notice that is almost impossible to reuse the components.

+*So what is the alternative approach?*

+The alternative approach is to make components is let them be free and not let them be responsible for managing the state or performing the computations.
+Instead make them reactive so that when an input data is available, it renders it to UI and when there are UI interactions, it generates some Events.

+That is it..

+The component does not have to know, how the Input data is made available or how the events are handled.

+The services are still an important part of the application.
+Infact, they still contain all the methods to do various computations or communicate via API's.
+But Now the services are no longer being injected inside the component.

+ I have already  written a post about reactive state management using NgRx store, actions and selectors.
+I would advise you to go through that.

+we discussed the two approaches.
+Let's see a comparison between the two approaches.

+**service based apporach**

+Suppose, our appcomponent requires a list of users.

+- we have a service `AppRemoteService`  and it contains  `users$ observable`  which would provide us users upon a subscription.

   ```typescript
   users$ = this.httpClient.get<User[]>(URL).pipe(take(1));
   ```

-- inside the component, we will call the `loadUsers` method and render the users in UI.
+- we have injected the `AppRemoteService` in side the `AppComponent` and we are subscribing to `AppRemoteService.users$` observable .

   ```typescript
   @Component({